MichaelLarocca/blog-michael-jude-larocca/posts/2021/04-21/InterviewTipsFromATechRecruiter.md

 * Is it the benefits package that has kept you working here
 * If you've been getting job offers, what has kept you here

-*Molly suggests that we get our answer by going around the question of what their company will do for you, not by directly answering it.*
+*Molly suggests that we get our answer by going around the question of what their company will do for you, not by directly asking it.*

 ---